 Watch these videos in English or French to learn how to use the different auto-injectors in Canada, including EpiPen®, ALLERJECT® and Emerade™ for treating anaphylaxis.
 You’ll gain a better understanding of the device options and their administration techniques.

 Learn about the 5 emergency steps to follow when someone is having an anaphylactic reaction in this visual and easy-to-understand resource.

 In this video, you’ll learn how to recognize the signs and symptoms of anaphylaxis, the importance of using your epinephrine auto-injector, and hear empowering reaction stories from youth and their lessons learned.

 AllergyAware.ca free online courses

-Learn the basics of food allergy and anaphylaxis, how to prevent reactions from happening, and what to do if a reaction takes place.
+Learn the basics of food allergy and anaphylaxis, how to prevent reactions from happening, and if they do happen, how to recognize and treat them.

-Steps to take after reacting to a food that you thought was safe: Reporting to the Canadian Food Inspection Agency
+Steps to take after reacting to a food that you thought was safe

 If you’ve had an allergic reaction to a product that you believe contained a priority food allergen, but it was not listed on the ingredient list, follow these steps: